mrtnvh/HowICode/code-style/design-principles/README.md

 <a name="modularity"></a>
 ## Modularity
-CSS is divided in 3 categories to keep a clear overview.
+Styles are divided in 3 categories to maintain a clarity.

 1. [Base styles](base-styles.md)
 2. [Components](components.md)